Alok082/git-and-git-hub-/README.md

   8. Push command - after commit the code on thhe local machine we have to update the code on the github repository at server (to upload local repo content to remote repo) -> git push origin <branch name> ,  git push
         -u origin <branch name> (here -u is used to tell the github that in future we will push on only this branch , ) next time we will only hit - git push
   9. To unstage the code - git restore --staged <file> , after git add command if it need to get back the added file
+  10. Pull commond -> git pull , command fetches changes from a remote repository and immediately merges them into your current branch, It's essentially a combination of git fetch (which downloads the changes) and git merge (which integrates them).